 - 1. Section 1 introduces the CWMP and summarizes the purpose, project scope, previous relevant wastewater planning efforts, public review process, environmental review process, planning period and organization of the report. - 2.
 Section 2 summarizes the Town's 2011 Needs Assessment report, updates to Needs Assessment report, and projects already underway or completed since the Needs Assessment report. - 3.
-Section 3 summarizes the evaluation of technological alternatives.

-- 4. Section 4 summarizes the formulation and development of the Town's recommended wastewater plan. - 5.
+Section 3 summarizes the evaluation of technological alternatives. - 4.
+Section 4 summarizes the formulation and development of the Town's recommended wastewater plan. - 5.
 Section 5 presents the Town's recommended wastewater plan on a watershed-bywatershed basis and contains the statement of consistency with the Cape Cod Commission's 208 Plan. - 6.
 Section 6 presents the Town's proposed implementation plan and schedule. - 7.
 Section 7 summarizes the financial considerations associated with the proposed plan. - 8.
 Section 8 summarizes the environmental impact and benefits of the proposed plan.

-Figure 1-1: The Town of Barnstable is located in the middle portion of Cape Cod
+Figure 1-1: Location of the Town of Barnstable